4d/docs/docs/Concepts/parameters.md

 Tables or array expressions can only be passed [as reference using a pointer](Concepts/dt_pointer.md#pointers-as-parameters-to-methods).

-## Functions
+## Returning values

 Data can be returned from methods.
-A method that returns a value is called a function.

-4D or 4D Plug-in commands that return a value are also called functions.

-For example, the following line is a statement that uses the built-in function, `Length`, to return the length of a string.
+For example, the following line is a statement that uses the built-in command, `Length`, to return the length of a string.
 The statement puts the value returned by `Length` in a variable called *MyLength*.
 Here is the statement:

 ```4d
 MyLength:=Length("How did I get here?")